SudoMaker/nativescript-dom-ng/README.md

 ---

-## Pseudo Elements
+## Virtual Elements

-Pseudo elements are not real elements, but they appear as DOM elements to help organizing composition.
+Virtual elements are not real elements, but they appear as DOM elements to help organizing composition.

 ### Prop